Doctoral Internship in Health Service Psychology 2025-2026

 Overview

 The WSU CAPS Doctoral Internship in Health Service Psychology is accredited by the American Psychological Association (APA) Commission on Accreditation.
-The next APA site visit is scheduled for 2025.
+The next APA site visit is anticipated to occur in 2025-2026.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: